 - The majority of calves are sent to Spain where they can end up exported on to Libya, Lebanon and Turkey.
 It has been well documented that slaughter methods used in these countries are inhumane.

-- EU Regulation 1/2005 on the transport of animals states that unweaned animals must be fed after 9 hours if necessary and after 18 hours.
-These calves have to endure 24 -30 hours with no feed which is a clear breach of Regulations.
+- EU Regulation 1/2005 on the transport of animals states that unweaned animals must be fed after 9 hours if necessary and after a maximum of 19 hours.
+These calves have to endure 24 -30 hours with no feed which is a clear breach of Regulation.

 - Undercover footage at the lairages in Cherbourg where the calves are unloaded and fed and rested for 13 hours obtained by Dutch group Eyes on Animals and French group L214 shows rough treatment and abuse of the calves by the workers (as in the image above.)
 Deceased calves were also observed there.